deansher/morphics-v0.1/README.md

 # Morphics

-Morphics is a new way of writing software that enables new kinds of code reuse, and that allows non-programmers and machine-learning algorithms to assemble modules in novel and meaningful ways.
+Morphics is a new way of writing software that enables new kinds of code reuse.
+It allows programmers, non-programmers and machine-learning algorithms to assemble modules in novel but meaningful ways.
 We gain these benefits by adding a new dimension for software decomposition, which we call "behavior decomposition".
-This is fundamentally different from the mainstream approach to decomposing software, which we call "dependency decomposition".
+This is fundamentally different from the mainstream approach to decomposing software, which, in contrast, we call "dependency decomposition".
 A morphic program or module is decomposed along both dimensions: it still uses APIs from "dependency" libraries like mainstream software, but it also uses subordinate behaviors.

 Morphics allows us to write software modules that define spaces of possible behaviors instead of just single, specific behaviors.
 This is more difficult for